It’s about that time of year again.

 If you’re familiar with Ink+Volt’s mission, you know that we’re all about lifelong growth and success.
 That means not just planning something, but executing and achieving what you set out to do; and not just because it’s a new year, but because every day is an opportunity to do something amazing.

 Today is a new day.
 What will you accomplish?

 Resetting your goals

-It’s been about three months since January 1st.
+It’s been several weeks since January 1st.
 Whether it felt like a long time or it went by in a flash, in the big scheme of things, three months isn’t that long and you shouldn’t be too undeterred if you hit some road bumps the past few weeks.